circleconstantpi/archimedes/Python_Scripts/modern_approaches/README.md

 In this section two types of Python scripts are introduced.
 In general <code>Python3</code> is used.
 One type of Python scripts is using <code>int</code> and <code>float</code> numbers in conjunction with the standard Python module <code>math</code> which consist e.g. of a square root algorithm.
 The other type of Python scripts is using the standard Python module code>decimal</code> and the related number types.

 When using the <code>float</code> number type the places after the decimal point are limited to 15-17 places.
 This is a significant restriction.
 Using the standard Python module <code>decimal</code> and the related number types one can deal with nearly an infinite number of places.

+The Archimedean approch is used together with more or less well known approaches e.g. from Snellius and Dörrie.